These Are The Establishments Making Beacon Hill A Vegan Paradise in Seattle

 While many omni restaurants lack brunch options for vegans, Oak has an extensive vegan brunch menu that includes vegan versions of any breakfast classic including banana french toast, chick’n ‘n waffles, and even a full diner-style breakfast platter with options for vegan egg, bacon, and sausage!

 For dinner, you’ll find delicious vegan pub food options, with everything from vegan and gluten-free battered corn dogs, to a vegan “Phish Witch”, to burgers.
-And to top it all off, they offer a variety of cookies and crumbles for dessert!
+Looking for more greens?
+Their hearty salads will still hit the spot.
+And to top it all off, they offer a variety of sweet treats for dessert, like Vegan Apple Crumble and Chocolate Peanut Butter Custard.

 For a unique dining experience in Beacon Hill, head to Musang for incredible Filipinx-inspired food and drinks.
 Musang prides itself on remaining community-driven and strives to bring people together through culinary expertise and a full meal experience.